IQ-tech/firebolt/packages/validate/README.md

     shouldMatch: false,
   },
   {
-    invalidField: "The value should not contain special charachters", }
+    invalidField: "The value should not contain special characters", }
 )